 Silver Mine Lake Trail

 Just 30 miles north of New York City is Harriman State Park - the second largest state park in New York.
-With 46,613 acres, 31 lakes, 3 beaches, and over 200 miles of hiking trails, where do you begin?
+With more than 47,000 acres, 31 lakes, 3 beaches, and over 200 miles of hiking trails, where do you begin?
 The Silver Mine Lake Trail is an abandoned ski area.
 This leisurely wooded hike will take you to the top of Black Mountain, where you'll find a stunning view of the city's skyline amid the jaw-dropping beautiful autumn treetops.

 Letchworth State Park